MyHealthX

 Any breach of confidentiality by a doctor or hospital is punishable under Section 72 of the IT Act 2000 (penalty up to ₹5 lakh) and relevant provisions of the Indian Medical Council Act.

-Payments are processed through secure third-party payment gateways (Razorpay/Cashfree).
+Payments are processed through secure third-party payment gateways (Razorpay).

 MyHealthX does not store any payment card or UPI details.